-It’s on! for the first time in over five years, we’re have a CLC Church Weekend Away!
+It’s on.
+For the first time in over five years, we’re have a CLC Church Weekend Away, our Champagne Supernova Party weekend!

 What a great chance to spend un-rushed time together, talking, eating worshiping & praying!